rubygems/rubygems.github.io/_posts/2023-04-07-dependency-api-deprecation-delayed.md

 author_email: andre@arko.net
 ---

+**Update**: Based on additional feedback from community members, we have pushed back the removal by two weeks and added an exception until August 8 for Java users.
+New brownout dates are May 12, 15, 17, 19, 22, and the removal date is moved from May 10 to May 24.

 **tl;dr**: the Dependency API will stick around for an extra month to allow downstream projects more time to handle the change.
-New brownout dates: April 10, 17, 24, May 1, 3, 5.
-New removal date: May 10.
+New brownout dates: April 10, 17, 24, May 1, 3, 5, 12, 15, 17, 19, 22.
+New removal date: May 24.

 ### What happened